Book a demo

 Contents

-3. How long does it take to be a coder?
+1. How long does it take to learn coding?

 "Learn how to code" is the most common advice for aspiring tech professionals.
 Yet, how long does it take to learn coding?